 - At all times of the year, fire extinguishers and smoke and C02 detectors are a must, but especially when holiday lights, candles, fireplaces and lots of cooking are occurring.
 Be sure to check the batteries.

-- You might be thinking about redoing or updating your bathroom in 2018, but in the meantime, adding a non-slip floor mat in the shower and some grab bars can avoid a major accident for elderly or very young visitors.
+- You might be thinking about redoing or updating your bathroom in the coming year, but in the meantime, adding a non-slip floor mat in the shower and some grab bars can avoid a major accident for elderly or very young visitors.

 By Natalie Weinstein, Allied ASID, IDS